-No, it’s not possible to access content in BoB when you are overseas, under the terms and conditions of the ERA licence.
+No, it’s not possible to access content in BoB when you’re overseas, under the terms and conditions of the ERA licence and as detailed in our terms and conditions.
 The service uses geolocation software to block access from outside the UK.

-BoB searches the title, metadata and transcripts as well as broadcast data of upcoming programmes.
+BoB searches the title, metadata and transcripts as well as the broadcast data of upcoming programmes.

 To search for content, click on the ‘search’ button at the top of the page.
 You can search for individual programmes by entering your keywords and clicking the search icon.
 You can also use the tick box filters under ‘search options’ to adjust your search to precise specifications.

-We’re happy to say we’ve added a new way of searching during the upgrade.
-You can now use “AND”, “OR”, and “NOT” search language to find the content you need.
-For example, if you need to find a film or TV adaption of the novel Frankenstein, you can search for: “Frankenstein” AND “adaption”.
+You can also use ‘AND’, ‘OR’, and ‘NOT’ search language to find the content you need.
+For example, if you need to find a film or TV adaption of the novel Frankenstein, you can search for: ‘Frankenstein’ AND ‘adaption’.
 Give it a go for yourself…

 My BoB is your personal workspace.
-Everything you record is automatically sent there and this where you can find your clips and playlists.
+Everything you record is automatically sent there and it’s where you will find your clips and playlists.

 To record a programme you must be signed in.
 Either select a programme from the guide and click ‘request programme’, or, use the search bar to look for programmes using keywords.
 Filter the results with the custom date range and again, click ‘request programme’ to record.
 Once recorded, you’ll find the programme in My BoB.